I feel very targeted right now.

 You see, my family has Obamacare.

 Here’s the cool (mint?) reason for mentioning this on DentalBuzz.
-As part of a family that’s enrolled in Obamacare, I discovered by accident that there’s a way to get Listerine fluoride rinse for free.
+As part of a family that’s enrolled in a plan that was created due to Obamacare, I discovered by accident that there’s a way to get Listerine fluoride rinse for free.

 What happened is that I was browsing through the 2017 drug formulary from my insurance company and found something called the ACA Tier.
 Almost every exchange-eligible plan has a No-Cost Preventive Drug List like this one from Blue Cross Blue Shield of Texas.
 It states in part: